 After four years, the site’s staff decided to terminate the milking exhibit and reached out to us in an effort to find Maybelle a home.

-WFAS prepared to welcome Maybelle and were especially excited for her to meet our beloved cow, Kayli, who is too petite to be in with our much larger steer, Dylan, Andy, Ralphie and Elvis.
+WFAS prepared to welcome Maybelle and were especially excited for her to meet our beloved cow, Kayli, who was too petite to be in with our much larger steer, Dylan, Andy, Ralphie and Elvis.
 When Maybelle arrived on a sunny January morning, she and Kayli started pushing their heads together hard — this is a way cows play but also to show dominance.
-It turns out they were an equal match, and soon the pair were running around the pasture, munching contentedly on hay and accepting plenty of love from human friends.
-Kayli and Maybelle have become best friends and now can always be seen together grooming each other, basking in the sun, and roaming their pasture.
+It turns out they were an equal match, and soon the pair was running around the pasture, munching contentedly on hay and accepting plenty of love from human friends.
+Kayli and Maybelle have become best friends, along with their pal Mike Jr., and now can always be seen together grooming each other, basking in the sun, and roaming their pasture.
 Maybelle’s son continues to live at the petting zoo and we hope to one day reunite them, but for now we’ve received a firm “No.”